Jimdo Review (2019) - The 12 Big Things You Need to Know

 1. What is Jimdo?

-You can also use it to manage email accounts (more on that below).
+You can also use it to manage email accounts.

-Given that Jimdo is a large and established company, using its platform to build your website is a reasonably safe bet, as the company is likely to keep the product updated to reflect new developments in website design, and is less likely to disappear (taking your website with it!).
+Although Jimdo isn’t the biggest fish in the pond, it is nonetheless a reasonably large and well-established company with a sizeable userbase — so using its platform to build your website is a reasonably safe bet, as the company is likely to keep the product updated to reflect new developments in website design, and is less likely to disappear, taking your website with it.

 2. Jimdo pricing

-- Access to 40 templates which you can use to build your site.
+Access to a wide range of templates which you can use to build your site.

 As you go up the pricing scale, you get access to more features.
 So let’s take a look at the key differences between the three plans.

-This plan lets you build a 5-page website using a Jimdo subdomain (i.e., www.yourdomainname.jimdo.com rather than yourwebsite.com).
+Jimdo’s free plan lets you build a 5-page website using a Jimdo subdomain (i.e., www.yourdomainname.jimdo.com rather than yourwebsite.com).
 It comes with 500MB storage, 2GB bandwidth and https encryption.
-Interestingly, you also get support on this plan, although you may have to wait a while for it.
+Interestingly, you also get support on this plan, although you may have to wait a while for it (more on that later).

-Offering support on a free plan is generous, and there is enough storage provided on this plan to host a small to medium-sized website.
-The bandwidth is adequate for sites that receive a relatively low number of visitors per month.
+There is enough storage provided on this plan to host a small but functional website; and the bandwidth is adequate for sites that receive a relatively low number of visitors per month.
 If you plan on offering your visitors large downloads however, you won’t really be able to do this using this plan.

 Perhaps most significantly, you can’t really tweak basic SEO settings for any site created using the free plan - you can only edit the title and meta description for the home page of your site.

-You also get PRO support, which means you’ll receive an answer to support queries within 1-2 business days.
+You also get Jimdo’s standard support, which means you’ll receive an answer to support queries within 1-2 business days.
 Your website will also be ad-free.

 Storage and bandwidth will be adequate for a lot of small and medium-sized business, but having to wait for 1-2 days to get an answer to a query is not ideal if you need to fix something quickly.

-All in all, the ‘Pro’ offering is pretty good value for money - you can build a pretty nice looking site with it without breaking the bank.
-It’s not a plan for high-end users but it will work fine for a lot of small business owners on a budget.
+All in all, the ‘Start’ offering is pretty good value for money — you can build a pretty nice looking site with it without breaking the bank.
+It’s not a plan for high-end users, but it will work fine for a lot of small business owners on a budget who need a ‘brochure’-style site to showcase their services.

 How does the pricing compare to packages offered by other website builders?

-And there is quite a lot to like about this free plan - you don’t have to enter your credit card details to avail of it; there is no time limit or pressure to upgrade; you can sell products with it; and whilst the Jimdo ad at the bottom of the page isn’t ideal, at least it is is fairly small and unobtrusive.
+And there is quite a lot to like about this free plan — you don’t have to enter your credit card details to avail of it; there is no time limit or pressure to upgrade; and whilst the Jimdo advert at the bottom of the page isn’t ideal, at least it is is fairly small and unobtrusive.

 3. Content management and interface

-• In ‘Dolphin’ mode, the system builds a basic website for you, based on your answers to a handful of questions and material pulled from your social media profiles.
+• In ‘Dolphin’ mode, the system uses what it terms as ‘AI’ to build a basic website for you, based on your answers to a handful of questions and material pulled from your social media profiles.
 This only takes a few minutes.

 • In ‘Creator’ mode, you build your website yourself, using one of Jimdo’s 40 templates; these allow you to include significantly more features including galleries, background videos, a blog and an online store.

-Building a website using Jimdo’s ‘Dolphin’ AI design mode
+Building a website using Jimdo’s Dolphin design mode

-When you choose ‘Dolphin’ mode, a chat window pops up, asking you a few questions about yourself, the kind of site you would like to build and the style you’d like to apply to it (‘playful’, ‘elegant’, ‘modern’, ‘minimal’ etc.).
+When you choose Jimdo’s Dolphin ‘AI’ mode, a chat window pops up, asking you a few questions about yourself, the kind of site you would like to build and the style you’d like to apply to it (‘playful’, ‘elegant’, ‘modern’, ‘minimal’ etc.).

 Based on these answers, and material pulled from your social media accounts, Jimdo will then build a site for you.